The COVID-19 Infection Survey aims to measure:

 Quality and methodology information

-Fieldwork in Scotland has been scaled up to test 15,000 unique participants per fortnightly period.
-More detailed analysis, such as examining the characteristics of those testing positive for COVID-19 and establishing the average number of new infections per week will be produced when the sample size permits.
+Fieldwork in Scotland is being scaled up with the aim of testing 15,000 participants per fortnightly period.
+This will enable more detailed analysis, such as examining the characteristics of those testing positive for COVID-19 and establishing the average number of new infections per week.

 How this data can be used

 The data can be used for:

 - estimating the number of current positive cases in the community, including cases where people do not report having any symptoms

 - measuring the number of cases and infections in care homes, hospitals and other institutional settings

 - estimating the number of positive cases and new infections in smaller geographies, such as towns and cities

 - providing information about recovery time of those infected

 - producing a UK estimate; ONS now have estimates for England, Scotland, Wales and Northern Ireland, but these cannot be added up or averaged to understand the UK infection rate